pivotal-cf/docs-mongodb/index.html.md

 <p class="note"><strong>Note</strong>: Before you upgrade to Ops Manager 1.4.x, you must first upgrade MongoDB for PCF to any version in its 1.3.x minor release.
 This allows MongoDB for PCF upgrades after you install OpsManager 1.4.x. </p>

-For more information, refer to the full [Product Version Matrix](../compatibility-matrix.pdf).
+For more information, refer to the full [Product Compatibility Matrix](../compatibility-matrix.pdf).

 <table border="1" class="nice">
 <tr>